Lucid Culture

 2. If you’re looking for Taylor Swift or Jason Mraz or anyone who’s ever been on American Idol, you are about as faraway from all that garbage as you can possibly be right now.
 Welcome to our world of incredibly good, fun songs that 99% of the world (ok, maybe not 99%) have never heard of!

-If you’re interested, here’s our 50 Best Albums of 2009 list (still a work in progress), our Best-of-2008 list and our Top 50 Albums of 2008.
-Now here’s what we have so far for 09:
+If you’re interested, here’s our 50 Best Albums of 2009 list, our Best-of-2008 list and our Top 50 Albums of 2008.
+And we’re now working on the 100 Best Songs of 2010…

 1. Bobby Vacant & the Weary – Never Looking Back

-Scary stuff, new album out on Luxotone.
+Scary stuff, an anthem for anyone with a checkered past.
+From the new album out on Luxotone.

 2. Bobby Vacant & the Weary – Tear Back the Night

-The title track.
+The gleefully morbid title track.

 3. The Brooklyn What - Planet’s So Lonely

-From the Brooklyn What for Borough President cd.
+A blues number, part Otis Rush, past Stooges, from the Brooklyn What for Borough President cd.
 Great guitar solo!

 4. Dan Bryk – My Alleged Career